Lightindahouse/Poppad/JOURNAL.md

 found out I messed up wiring, back to pcb

 forgot to edit journal but finalized everything with pcb, working on case now

+okayy all parts of case done now time to check everything before i ship, gnona fix if i find anything.
+Im pretty sure i didn't journal well, but we all start somewhere!